Nondeterministic constraint logic

 In theoretical computer science, nondeterministic constraint logic is a combinatorial system in which an orientation is given to the edges of a weighted undirected graph, subject to certain constraints.
 One can change this orientation by steps in which a single edge is reversed, subject to the same constraints.
-The constraint logic problem and its variants have been proven to be PSPACE-complete to determine whether there exists a sequence of moves that reverses a specified edge and are very useful to show various games and puzzles are PSPACE-hard or PSPACE-complete.

 This is a form of reversible logic in that each sequence of edge orientation changes can be undone.

-The hardness of this problem has been used to prove that many games and puzzles have high game complexity.
+Reconfiguration problems for constraint logic, asking for a sequence of moves to connect certain states, connect all states, or reverse a specified edge have been proven to be PSPACE-complete.
+These hardness results form the basis for proofs that various games and puzzles are PSPACE-hard or PSPACE-complete.

 Constraint graphs

 In the simplest version of nondeterministic constraint logic, each edge of an undirected graph has weight either one or two.
 (The weights may also be represented graphically by drawing edges of weight one as red and edges of weight two as blue.)
 The graph is required to be a cubic graph: each vertex is incident to three edges, and additionally each vertex should be incident to an even number of red edges.

 The edges are required to be oriented in such a way that at least two units of weight are oriented towards each vertex: there must be either at least one incoming blue edge, or at least two incoming red edges.
 An orientation can change by steps in which a single edge is reversed, respecting these constraints.

 More general forms of nondeterministic constraint logic allow a greater variety of edge weights, more edges per vertex, and different thresholds for how much incoming weight each vertex must have.
 A graph with a system of edge weights and vertex thresholds is called a constraint graph.
 The restricted case where the edge weights are all one or two, the vertices require two units of incoming weight, and the vertices all have three incident edges with an even number of red edges, are called and/or constraint graphs.

 The reason for the name and/or constraint graphs is that the two possible types of vertex in an and/or constraint graph behave in some ways like an AND gate and OR gate in Boolean logic.
 A vertex with two red edges and one blue edge behaves like an AND gate in that it requires both red edges to point inwards before the blue edge can be made to point outwards.
 A vertex with three blue edges behaves like an OR gate, with two of its edges designated as inputs and the third as an output, in that it requires at least one input edge to point inwards before the output edge can be made to point outwards.

 Typically, constraint logic problems are defined around finding valid configurations of constraint graphs.
 Constraint graphs are undirected graphs with two types of edges: